 Coverage on emergency evacuation due to a political crisis or natural disaster is also available for purchase on some insurance plans.

-In the event you need to cancel or delay your trip, travel insurance can help with reimbursement for money already paid for bookings, fees charged for rearranging your travel plans or canceling them entirely.
+In the event you need to cancel or delay your trip, travel insurance can help with reimbursement for money already paid for bookings (i.e. flight changes, which can be costly!), fees charged for rearranging your travel plans or canceling them entirely.

 In the event of a catastrophic flight disaster, insurance providers pay out benefits for accidental death and dismemberment.
 Obviously you hope that never happens!